 tweeters right at their belly? ;-)

 Once you have the best room and well placed monitors, you can usually improve your response with acoustic treatment.
-Treatment in smaller studios usually includes the use of foam kits with absorbers, diffusers and bass traps.
+Treatment in smaller home recording studios usually includes the use of foam kits with absorbers, diffusers and bass traps.
+Just note that not all acoustic foam is created equal and you pay for what you get.

 Learn about how to discover flutter echo, phase cancellation issues, room modes and comb filtering.
 Next, figure out whether you have any of these issues and fix them when you find them.